null-loop/line-down/README.md

 * `src/node/parser` - extensions / pieces for node environment
 * `src/net` - .NET Solution

-We run our build chain using `gulp`
+We run our build chain using `gulp`, with the main top level tasks being:

+* `build-all` - Builds all the components
+* `test-all` - Tests all the components
+* `install-all` - Installs all packages for sub-components